 - I have questions about the language prerequisite.

 Can I participate in a BOSP program if I’ve been on a leave of absence during the previous quarter(s)?

 You may participate in quarter-length academic programs and short-term academic programs immediately following a leave of absence.
 However, BOSP asks you to connect with an Undergraduate Advising Director (UAD) during the application process.
 BOSP program applications are available to you during your leave of absence.
 See program webpages for other participation requirements.

 No. If you decide to reapply for a future BOSP program, your application will receive a preferred review and consideration.
 You will not, however, be guaranteed a spot in the same program.
 You can find information on our application cycles and deadlines here.

 Yes, under limited circumstances.
 Students participating in BOSP quarter-length programs must enroll in a minimum of 12 units of coursework offered by the program on-site.
 Students in some programs are also eligible to enroll in one (1) SCPD course from a predetermined list of courses.
-Additional details on which courses SCPD will offer will not be available until April 2021.
-During Summer Quarter 2020-21, the ability to enroll in non-BOSP-related courses (as outlined above) is only available to students in Cape Town, Florence, New York, Oxford, and Santiago.
+Additional details on which courses SCPD will offer is available on the BOSP website at https://bosp.stanford.edu/explore/search-courses.
+During Summer Quarter 2021-22, the ability to enroll in non-BOSP-related courses (as outlined above) is only available to students in Cape Town and Santiago.